sussmanbu/ma4615-fa22-final-project-employee-attrition/content/homepage/info.md

 ---
 title: MA 415 Final Project
 draft: false
-role: Team NAME
+role: Team Employee-Attrition
-bio: This is my data science project.
-Check out the links at the top.
-You can update this in `content/homepage/info.md`.
-You can change the image above by changing `content/homepage/feature_image.md`.
+bio: This the data science project of Minghao Sun, Yuchen Wen, Yifei Cui, Yiling Qian and Marielle Belomme.
+Global warming is getting more and more serious, and thus we decided on the topic of finding relationship of temperature change and main factors affecting it.
+Check out the links at the top for more information regarding our project.
 organization:
   name: Boston University
   url: https://www.bu.edu/